LeNPaul/Lagrange/_posts/2015-10-10-getting-started.md

 ### What is Jekyll?

 Jekyll is a simple, blog-aware, static site generator for personal, project, or organization sites.
 Basically, Jekyll takes your page content along with template files and produces a complete website.
 For more information, visit the [official Jekyll site](https://jekyllrb.com/docs/home/) for their documentation.
+Codecademy also offers a great course on [how to deploy a Jekyll site](https://www.codecademy.com/learn/deploy-a-website) for complete beginners.

 ### Never Used Jekyll Before?